-What Is Multiexperience?
+What Is an Effortless Experience?

 Roadblocks to Effortless Experiences

-This is when using pre-packaged software and outsourcing some parts of development are considered as alternatives.
-However, many companies are finding that using out-of-the-box software doesn’t really allow them to customize enough to deliver truly unique experiences and comes with a host of hidden costs and extra integration effort.
+This is when companies start considering using pre-packaged software or outsourcing some parts of development as an alternative.
+However, many companies end up finding that using out-of-the-box software doesn’t really allow them to customize to the extent they need to deliver truly unique experiences.
+What’s more, it comes with a host of hidden costs and extra integration effort.

-Beyond Design Systems: Introducing Experience Systems
+Introducing Experience Systems

-What is an Experience System?
+What Is an Experience System?

 An experience system provides a set of living experience components — much like their design system counterparts — which can be reused across different touchpoints in different interaction modalities.

 A “micro-job” could be paying with their credit card, knowing when their order will arrive, or updating their home address.
 These “micro-jobs” can then be a part of multiple larger jobs.
-That larger job could be ordering dinner for you and your friends to watch the football game tonight or using that same credit card (and your friends’) to split that bill equally between the party.
+That larger job could be ordering dinner for you and your friends to watch the football game tonight, or using that same credit card (and your friends’) to split that bill equally between the party.

 And because a change in a given component is replicated across all the touchpoints in which it’s used, it means you can make changes only once, and these are instantly reflected across all your applications.
 Things like pushing out a new product range, price promotions on a set of products, or new branding guidelines can be done much faster.

-At the end of the day, an Experience System greatly reduces your development efforts and the time it takes you to bring new applications and digital services to market (as well as to iterate on them).
+At the end of the day, an experience system greatly reduces your development efforts and the time it takes you to bring new applications and digital services to market (as well as to iterate on them).
 It also helps you ensure that experience best-practices are replicated across your entire digital portfolio.

 By using a reusable component-based architecture that allows you to standardize and scale experience best-practices, it enables you to take back control of your digital customer experience.
-This means you launch new digital products and services that meet your customers needs when and where they need you — and importantly, before your competitors do.
+This means you can launch new digital products and services that meet your customers needs, when and where they need you — and most importantly, before your competitors do.